-5. probing brings up new information I'm unclear about something, could you "tell me more about- " Using probing stateme nts such as "Tell me more about that" or "Can you share more of your thinking
+5. probing brings up new information I'm unclear about something,

+could you "tell me more about-

+"

 Using probing statements such as "Tell me more about that" or "Can you share more of your thinking about that" is a way to make sure you understand the message, and to seek greater clarification and check inferences.